zoisite-rb/zoisite-rb/guides/source/action_controller_overview.md

 Cookies
 -------

-The concept of a cookie is not specific to Rails.
+The concept of a cookie is not specific to Zoisite.
 A [cookie](https://en.wikipedia.org/wiki/HTTP_cookie) (also known as an HTTP cookie or a web cookie) is a small piece of data from the server that is saved in the user's browser.
 The browser may store cookies, create new cookies, modify